-Video surveillance is becoming a mainstay in restaurants and retail establishments.
-Managed video software helps with loss prevention, human resource, brand equity, operational excellence and so much more.
+Video surveillance is a crucial backbone in restaurants and retail establishments.
+Managed video software helps with loss prevention, human resource, brand equity, operational excellence, and so much more.
 With that said, owners and operators rely on recorded or live video to answer questions or provide important details in various situations.
 But, what happens when the video being recorded is fuzzy or unclear?
 Should you replace your security cameras?

 Security Cameras in Restaurants or Retail Need to be Clean to Perform